tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

    } ImportedIdentity;
 ~~~

+[[TODO: An alternative deisgn might combine label and hash into the same field so that future
+protocols which don't have a notion of HashAlgorithm don't need this field.]]

-ImportedIdentity.label SHOULD be bound to the protocol for which the key is imported.
-For example,
+ImportedIdentity.label MUST be bound to the protocol for which the key is imported.
+Thus,
-TLS 1.3 over TCP should use "tls13" as the label, whereas QUIC {{!I-D.ietf-quic-transport}} should use
+TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use "tls13" as the label.
+Similarly, TLS 1.2 and
+all prior TLS versions should use "tls12" as ImportedIdentity.label, as well as SHA256 as ImportedIdentity.hash.
-"quicv1" as the label.
-Note that this means future versions of TLS will increase the number of
-PSKs derived from an external PSK.
+Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

 A unique and imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:

 ~~~
    epskx = HKDF-Extract(0, epsk)
    ipskx = HKDF-Expand-Label(epskx, "derived psk",
-                             Hash(ImportedIdentity), Hash.length)
+                             Hash(ImportedIdentity), CipherSuite.length)
 ~~~

+CipherSuite.length is the length of the key necessary for the corresponding ciphersuite.
+For TLS 1.3,
+CipherSuite.length = Hash.length.

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
 It is not
 bound to ImportedIdentity.hash.
 If no hash function is specified, SHA-256 MUST be used.
 Differentiating epsk by ImportedIdentity.hash ensures that each imported PSK is only used with at most one
 hash function, thus satisfying the requirements in {{!RFC8446}}.
-Endpoints MUST import and derive an
+Endpoints MUST import and derive an ipsk
-ipsk for each ciphersuite they support.
-For example, importing a key for TLS_AES_128_GCM_SHA256 and
+for each hash function used by each ciphersuite they support.
+For example, importing a key for
-TLS_AES_256_GCM_SHA384 would yield two PSKs, one for SHA256 and another for SHA384.
+TLS_AES_128_GCM_SHA256 and TLS_AES_256_GCM_SHA384 would yield two PSKs, one for SHA256 and another
+for SHA384.
+In contrast, if TLS_AES_128_GCM_SHA256 and TLS_CHACHA20_POLY1305_SHA256 are supported,
+only one derived key is necessary.

 The resulting IPSK base key 'ipskx' is then used as the binder key in TLS 1.3 with identity
 ImportedIdentity.
 With knowledge of the supported hash functions, one may import PSKs before